PrashantKumar-07/Sports-vs-Politics-News-Classification/README.md

 # Sports vs Politics News Classification

 ## Overview
 This project focuses on classifying news articles into **Sports** and **Politics** categories using classical machine learning techniques.
-The objective is to analyze how traditional text classification models perform on real world news data when combined with simple and interpretable feature representations.
+The objective is to analyze how traditional text classification models perform on real-world news data when combined with simple and interpretable feature representations.

-The work is part of the course **CSL 7640: Natural Language Understanding**.
+This work is part of the course **CSL 7640: Natural Language Understanding**.

 ---

 ## Dataset
 The dataset used in this project is the **BBC News Archive**, which is publicly available on Kaggle.

-Dataset link:
+**Dataset link:**
 https://www.kaggle.com/datasets/hgultekin/bbcnewsarchive

 The original dataset contains five categories: